sverweij/dependency-cruiser/doc/cli.md

 modules that don't exist after compilation to JavaScript.
 Pass this command line switch to do take them into account.

-For details see [tsPreCompilationDeps](./rules-reference.md#tsprecompilationdeps) in the rules reference.
+For details see [tsPreCompilationDeps](./options-reference.md#tsprecompilationdeps) in the options reference.

 ### `--ts-config`: use a typescript configuration file ('project')